-Speaker Paul Ryan Speaker of the House of Representatives H-232 The United States Capitol Washington, DC 20515 Minority Leader Nancy Pelosi House Democratic Leader H-204 The United States Capitol Washington, DC 20515
+Speaker Paul Ryan Speaker of the House of Representatives H-232 The United States Capitol Washington, DC 20515 The Honorable Charles Schumer Minority Leader United States Senate U.S. Capitol Building S-221 Washington, DC 20515

+Minority Leader Nancy Pelosi House Democratic Leader H-204 The United States Capitol Washington, DC 20515

-Dear Speaker Ryan and Minority Leader Pelosi:
+Dear Leader McConnell, Minority Leader Schumer, Speaker Ryan and Minority Leader Pelosi:

-The below signed national and state merchant trade associations strongly oppose H.R.
-5465 and the "CHOICE Act" language that would repeal the debit reforms that were included in the 2010 Dodd-Frank Wall Street Reform and Consumer Protection Act.
-The debit reforms contained in Dodd-Frank, also referred to as the "Durbin Amendment," brought the first piece of competition and transparency into a market that was historically void of it.
+The below signed national and state merchant trade associations strongly support the debit reforms that were included in the 2010 Dodd-Frank Wall Street Reform and Consumer Protection Act.
+While we agree there are pieces of the law that should be addressed, the debit reforms contained in Dodd-Frank are unique in that they brought the first piece of competition and transparency into a market that was historically void of it.
 The reforms in the law have benefitted American consumers, merchants, small financial institutions, and the economy as a whole.
-Repealing or weakening the law will only benefit fewer than two percent of the country's largest banks and remove any and all competition from the debit routing market.
-As representatives of retailers and employers from every state and congressional district in the country we ask you to join us in opposing any effort to weaken or repeal the Durbin Amendment.
+Repealing or weakening the law will provide a windfall for fewer than two percent of the country's largest banks and remove any and all competition from the debit routing market.
+As representatives of retailers and employers from every state and congressional district in the country, we ask you to join us in opposing any effort to weaken or repeal these important debit reforms.

-Six years ago, American consumers and merchants earned a hard fought victory over escalating, uncontrollable fees with the inclusion of the debit reform measures in Dodd-Frank.
-These reforms brought a level of transparency (for the first time small businesses can see and know exactly how much they will be charged for a debit transaction from one of the covered institutions) and a level of competition into a market where fees were traditionally set collectively behind closed doors and without regard to the costs imposed on American consumers and retailers.
-It is important to note, this amendment passed with over sixty votes and strong bi-partisan support after open debate on the Senate floor six years ago.
+In 2010, American consumers and merchants earned a hard fought victory over escalating, uncontrollable fees with the inclusion of the debit reform measures in Dodd-Frank.
+These reforms brought a level of transparency (for the first time small businesses could see and know exactly how much they would be charged for a debit transaction from one of the covered institutions) and a level of competition into a market where fees were traditionally set collectively behind closed doors and without regard to the costs imposed on American consumers and Main Street retailers.
+It is important to note, this amendment passed with over sixty votes and strong bipartisan support after open debate on the Senate floor seven years ago.
 This was an essential first step to move America's electronic payments system toward a truly open and free market.